Coach Training for Corporate Leaders and HR Professionals

 The most rigorous and comprehensive program is our Level Three Professional Certified Coach Training.
 This ICF-Accredited Program satisfies all the Training requirements for ICF’s PCC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
 This program consists of 125 hours of ICF-Accredited Coach Specific Training spread over five months, three days a month.
 Class assignments and practice coaching are expected to be completed between sessions.
 The final three days incorporates a thorough review of a sample ICF written test (which is assigned and completed by the students before the last class), and extensive supervised practice coaching is conducted.

 Mentor Coaching Can Be Valuable.

 We believe mentor coaching sessions are extremely valuable, even if they weren’t required for ICF certification (see below).
-Mentor coaching offers important reinforcement of the skills learned.
+Mentor coaching offers essential reinforcement of the skills learned.
 Plus the personal attention and safe coaching environment accelerates confidence and produces a higher level of coaching competence.
-We can design any of our programs to include both individual and group mentor coaching sessions for the most cost effective approach and lasting impact.
+We can design any of our programs to include both individual and group mentor coaching sessions for the most cost-effective approach and lasting impact.

 Experience, Credentials, and Heart set This Faculty Apart.

 Our Coach Training Faculty has deep corporate experience, top-notch professional qualifications, and a sincere desire to infuse coaching throughout large organizations.